Definition:

 I will no longer chide thee

-"This style . . . is also found in urban Aboriginal English in Australia."
+"This style is also called 'capping' and 'cracking on' and is found as well in urban Aboriginal English in Australia."